 certainly have ivory silk outlining design motifs, such as flowers and birds.

 A plain cotton kilim (a flat area of varying size woven at the end of the rug before the fringe is finished) with knotted fringes finish the ends.
 The sides are overcast with a single wool cord.

-The designs (similar to the Isfahans) are relatively easy to recognize, making the Persian Nain Oriental rugs good examples for our study of Oriental Rugs by Design.
+The designs (similar to the Isfahans) are relatively easy to

 As with the Isfahan rugs, the Nain rugs often may use of the Islimi motif, made up of multiple star medallions and intertwining vines.
 If you should happen to find a Nain with Habibian signature woven into a border of the rug, understand that this will not always be an authentic signature and not necessarily a determination of quality.